Carlos Decotelli

 Carlos Alberto Decotelli da Silva (born 24 August 1949) is a Brazilian economist and professor.
 Decotelli holds a bachelor's degree in Economic Sciences by Rio de Janeiro State University, and a master's degree in Administration by Getulio Vargas Foundation.
+He taught at the Federal University of Paraná.

 Decotelli was part of the transition cabinet of the government of President-elect Jair Bolsonaro and, in February 2019, he was appointed for Chairman of the National Education Development Fund (FNDE), seat which he occupied until August.
 It is attributed to his management in the FNDE a bidding of R$ 3 billion (US$ in 2018) suspended by the Comptroller General of Brazil for suspected irregularities.

 He was also nominated Minister of Education in 2020, but resigned before taking office.

 Career

 Ministry of Education

 On 25 June 2020, Decotelli was nominated Minister of Education by president Bolsonaro, succeeding Abraham Weintraub.

 Decotelli was meant to take office on 30 June 2020 but, on the previous day, following controversies regarding Decotelli's curriculum, the ceremony was indefinitely postponed.

 On 30 June 2020, Decotelli delivered his resignation letter, and therefore never officially took office as minister.